LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 Fortunately, you may still contribute to Axom by `forking the Axom repo
 <https://github.com/LLNL/axom/fork>`_.
 Forking creates a copy of the Axom
 repository that you own.
-You can make changes on your local copy and push them your fork on GitHub.
-When you are ready to have your Axom contribution reviewed ad added to the Axom project, you may create a pull request in the Axom project.
+You can make changes on your local copy and push them to your fork on GitHub.
+When you are ready to have your Axom contribution reviewed and added to the Axom project, you may create a pull request in the Axom project.

 --------------------------------------------------
 Accepting a pull request from a forked repository